Partners in Ministry

 Especially for Area Clergy

-Referrals: The Center for Spiritual Care welcomes requests for patient visitation from clergy and congregations.
+Referrals: The Department of Spiritual Care welcomes requests for patient visitation from clergy and congregations.
 If you are unable to visit the hospital yourself and would like a congregant to be visited, please call us at 315 464-4687.

 We welcome you to hang your coat at the Center while you are in the hospital visiting.
 You are invited to use the Ginny Moses Hospitality Room (located in the Center) for private conversations should the need arise.